anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-dictionaries.md

 ---
 layout: page
 title: Dictionaries Lab
-permalink: /classes/111-f24/dictionaries
+permalink: /classes/111-w26/dictionaries
 ---

-This is a lab assignment and so you will not be submitting it.
-However, the concepts and practice will help you on both the homework and exams so I encourage you to make a serious effort on it during class and consider finishing it outside of class.
+## Setup

-I recommend making a folder for today's lab in COURSES as you usually do.
+I recommend making a folder for today's lab in [COURSES as you usually do](getting-started).

 ## Exercise 0
 (This is a repeat of the demonstration at the start of class.)

 Download the [starter files](/classes/111-f22/DictionaryLabStarterFiles.zip) for today's lab and copy those files into your folder for today.
+(Note, these files don't follow our classes style guide, since there are other ways to style code and I haven't had the chance to update them yet.)

 The zip that you downloaded contains: